 The People’s Energy Company is a relatively new provider, being founded less than five years ago.
 It was set up in order to offer “fair, affordable energy” to everyone, providing an alternative to “big providers chasing big profits” at the expense of ordinary people.
-Has it succeeded in providing an affordable and reliable alternative to the Big Six?
+Has it succeeded in providing an affordable and reliable alternative to the bigger providers?
 Let’s find out.

 Before we get into People's Energy reviews and pricing, let’s find out a little more about the provider.